AlexStan0/json-db/README.md

 `db.delete(key, objKey)`

 If a certain key needs to be deleted you can delete it using the `db.delete()` method. <br>
 This method scans the JSON file to make sure the key exists and the deletes it.
-The `objKey` <br>
+The `objKey` parameter <br>
 is used in case the `key` parameter is a nested JSON Object.

 ### Delete everything